Shrimp Salad with Tartar Dressing

 - Capers – capers are so good with shrimp and absolutely vital to this dressing.
 You can leave them whole or chop them if you want smaller bits.

-- Sugar – because you’re using so many briny, sour things in this dressing, a little granulated sugar will help mellow out the other flavors and provide balance.
+- Sugar – because you’re using so many briny, sour things in this dressing, a little sugar will help mellow out the other flavors and provide balance.

 Crispy Panko Topping